 Asbestos Contractors who notify for a project and are found to NOT be working during dates covered by the notification are in violation.

-Fulfillment of the asbestos project notification requirements of the Massachusetts Department of Environmental Protection through submission of a completed Notification Form ANF-001 (BWP AQ-04) with the appropriate fee where required, satisfies the notification requirements of 454 CMR 28.09.
+Fulfillment of the asbestos project notification requirements of the Mass.
+DEP through submission of a completed Notification Form ANF-001 (BWP AQ-04) with the appropriate fee where required, satisfies the notification requirements of 454 CMR 28.09.

 Fulfillment of the notification requirements of this section shall not relieve the Asbestos Contractor, operator of the project or facility owner of the responsibility for making written notification as may be required by any other municipality, agency of the Commonwealth, or any agency of the federal government